-We rely on private sector partners to help us discover scientific advancements and technological innovations that solve homeland security challenges.
-There are many opportunities to work with S&T, from a wide variety of open solicitations to specific programs like the SAFETY Act that provide incentives for the development and deployment of anti-terrorism technologies.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) relies on private sector partners to help us discover scientific advancements and technological innovations that solve homeland security challenges.
+There are many opportunities to work with S&T, from a wide variety of open solicitations such as the Long Range Broad Agency Announcement to specific programs like the SAFETY Act that provide incentives for the development and deployment of anti-terrorism technologies.

 S&T works with homeland security operators to identify and fully understand their R&D needs.
-These needs are laid out in DHS Integrated Product Teams, Project Responder, and the S&T Industry Guide.
+These needs are laid out in DHS Integrated Product Teams, Project Responder, and the S&T Partnership Guide.
 To learn more about the types of technologies and capabilities we think will address current homeland security needs , visit the DHS R&D Needs page.

 Innovation is the driving force behind the work we do at S&T. From entrepreneurs and academia, to small businesses and large corporations, S&T has unique tools for different kinds of private sector entities to help us find new and emerging technology that can be designed, adapted, and used for homeland security.
 Visit our Funding Innovation page to learn about targeted funding mechanisms that launch innovation for DHS.

 The Office of National Laboratories (ONL) provides a centralized laboratory-based research, development, test, and evaluation (RDT&E) function for the entire Department under S&T. This coordinated network features streamlined access to Department of Energy National Laboratories, facilitated access to other government labs throughout the interagency, and use of S&T’s own laboratory capabilities and sites, which align with core RDT&E needs of DHS.